We're here to help

 Using Provar’s Environments feature, you can run your tests in additional environments without adding additional Connections.

 Note: A specific test environment can also be defined when running Provar via ANT.
 This is done by referencing the test environment in the Runner Task of the Build.xml file.

 What is an Environment in Provar?

 In Provar, an Environment provides a way of varying information on the Connection while inheriting the other Connection details.
 It is often used to store different Salesforce Environment details, such as sandboxes, which can reuse the same Connection details with only minor modifications.
 This helps increase reuse and reduce maintenance effort.
 Environments can also be used for toggling between the Classic and Lightning UIs, since this setting is stored at the Connection level.
-(If you are interested in using Environments in this scenario, refer to the Lightning Testing module for detailed steps.)

 A Salesforce Connection is a user in Salesforce.
 It is always important to select your users carefully to ensure they have the correct profile for your testing.
 In addition, when you are using Environment Management, you should first make sure that this logical user is available in all your environments.
 If you choose a business user for this testing there is a risk that may leave the company and so be disabled after the next sandbox refresh.
 For this reason you may want to consider adding users into production which will then be copied back to all environments for your testing.

 Environments can also be used together with Environment Variables.
 These are values which are set by the Environment currently in use, but which can be referenced from a test case (for example with an If statement).
 This is useful if you need to apply different logic in the test case based on the Salesforce environment in which it is being run.